amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 65.md

 Use Chaos Bolt or normal fire bolt for Holfog.

 Bladesingers Battle Strategy:
 Three rush into the Unweavers to engage in melee, while the other three hang back for spells.
+Melee Bladesingers: Cast shadow blade and start swinging.
+Ranged Bladesingers: Use fireball and counterspell.

+Hama Battle Strategy:
+Back up the other Unweavers where needed, but mostly focus on fighting the party.

+Dallim Battle Strategy: